7AtAri/ergonomic_pose_detect/README.md

 - [x] keypoint angle calculation + rula rule assessment of ergonomic status

-- [ ] implement simple pytorch model as baseline
+- [ ] ?implement simple pytorch model as baseline (may not be useful)

-- [ ] implement mediapipe in our fine-tune pipeline
+- [ ] (implement mediapipe in our fine-tune pipeline)

-- [ ] (or implement fine-tuning pipeline for other state-of-the-art models)
+- [ ] implement fine-tuning pipeline for other state-of-the-art (SOTA) model

 - [x] evaluation set up with metrics (see idea presentation)